fw-ai-external/aiml/README.md

-# AIML Prompting Language
+# AIML Agentic Prompting Language

-## Modern MDX flavored SCXML, designed for an Agentic world!

 > [!IMPORTANT]
 > This repository is in a high state of flux, and might not build correctly at this moment, please be patient as rapid progress is made :)